joanvila/joanvila.github.io/_posts/2017-01-05-free-software-and-education.md

 ---

-This morning, I was talking with my little sister.
-She was explaining to me that she is learning computer tools at school.
+Some days ago, I was talking with a little girl relative of mine.
+She was explaining to me that she is learning computer things at school.
 Office tools are the current topic.
 I asked her which skills was she learning and it didn't surprise me that the response was the name of a well known privative tool used to write documents.

 # What's wrong with this?